 I think the other big factor is his authentic nature.
 When Pat talks, he just seems like a guy who wouldn’t hurt a fly, much less try to sell you some crap you don’t need.
 I think that’s very helpful when talking about a subject riddled with scammers at every turn.

-He’s the marketer you can trust.
+He’s the online marketer you can trust.

 Biggest Takeaway: